Sharan126/DSA-Series/README.md

 A recursion tree is a visual representation of recursive calls showing how a problem is broken down into subproblems and how results are combined during return.

+Day 16: Recursion & Backtracking
+Recursion

+Recursion is a programming technique where a function calls itself to solve a problem by breaking it into smaller subproblems.

+Backtracking

+Backtracking is a problem-solving technique that explores possible solutions recursively and removes (backtracks) choices when they do not lead to a valid solution.

+Recursion and Backtracking (Execution Difference)

+In recursion, actions are typically performed before the recursive call, while in backtracking, actions are often performed during the return phase of recursive calls.

+Order of Execution (1 to N and N to 1)

+Printing from 1 to N occurs during the forward recursive calls, whereas printing from N to 1 occurs during the return (backtracking) phase.

+Time Complexity

+Time complexity describes how the execution time of an algorithm grows with the size of the input.

+Space Complexity

+Space complexity describes how much memory an algorithm uses, including the function call stack in recursion.

+Recursion Stack Space

+Recursion uses additional memory proportional to the depth of recursive calls due to the function call stack.